CDA Assessments

 CDA Assessment Voucher Process

-When you have met all pre-requisite requirements and are ready to take the exam and schedule your verification visit, please follow this process to obtain your Assessment Payment Voucher.
+Once you meet all prerequisite requirements and are ready to take your exam and schedule your verification visit, follow the steps below to receive your assessment payment voucher:

-2. Create an Account on the Council’s online platform, YourCouncil.
-You will be issued a Customer ID number once you create your account.
+- Create an Account on the Council’s online platform, YourCouncil.
+You will receive a Customer ID number after your account is created.

-3. Apply for an ECECD voucher to cover the cost of the CDA Assessment.
-You will need to include your Council Customer ID number as a part of your ECECD voucher application.
+- Apply for an ECECD voucher to cover the CDA Assessment fee.
+You must include your Council Customer ID number in your voucher application.

-5. Log into YourCouncil account and create an initial CDA application.
-Provide the voucher number in the payment details.
+- Log into YourCouncil account and create your initial CDA application.
+Enter your voucher number in the payment section.

-7. Once your CDA application is approved by the Council, you will receive your Ready to Schedule notice and you can schedule your CDA Verification Visit and your CDA Exam.
+- After your CDA application is approved, you will receive a Ready to Schedule notice.
+You can then schedule your CDA Exam® and CDA Verification Visit®.

 About the Assessment